kasun-c-dayananda/Plugin-Framework/README.md

 # Plugin-Framework

-Plugin-Framework is the web API project that done to cover the requrement in the test case given, Project is being used .netcore 6 and singleton architecture pattern to suit the requrement and there is a one controller which listn to pickup image data.
+Plugin-Framework is the web API project that done to cover the requrement in the test case given, Project is being used .netcore 6 and singleton architecture pattern to suits the requrement and there is a one controller which listn to pickup image data.
 Nullables have being disabled to the requrement in the project settings.

 [HttpPost]